jafar1920/some-project/README.md

 # some-project
-this is some project oc my
+this is some project oc my in github